gmacario/easy-genivigo/README.md

 1. A fast, multi-core server on your local network
 2. An instance on a public cloud, such as [Amazon EC2](https://aws.amazon.com/it/ec2/), [DigitalOcean](https://www.digitalocean.com/), etc.

+### Architecture Overview

+Here are some architecture overview of the easy-genivigo.
+For details please see `docker-compose.yml` and the related `Dockerfile`s.

+#### Service `goserver`

+This is a default Go.CD server deployed inside a Docker container

+#### Service `goagent-docker`

+Service `goagent-docker` instantiates a new Go.CD agent as Docker container.
+This agent includes the `docker` and `docker-compose` commands which communicates with the Docker engine where both the Go.CD server and the other agents running.

+To connect to other Docker engines, the agent should be customized by properly configuring the `DOCKER_xxx` environment variables.

+#### Service `goagent-yocto-genivi`

+Service `goagent-docker` instantiates another Go.CD agent running inside a container based on public image `gmacario/build-yocto-genivi`.
+See project https://github.com/gmacario/easy-build for details.

 ### License and Copyright

 easy-genivigo is licensed under the MIT License - for details please see the `LICENSE` file.